Keity Drennan

-Keity Drennan Britton (born 24 July 1990) is a Panamanian model and beauty pageant titleholder who the winner of the Miss International Panamá 2011 and Miss Panamá 2016 title.
+Keity Drennan Britton (née Mendieta Britton; born 24 July 1990) is a Panamanian model and beauty pageant titleholder who won the Miss International Panamá 2011 and Miss Panamá 2016 title.
 She also participated in Miss Panamá 2011 where she won the title of Virreina Panamá and represented Panama at Miss Universe 2016 pageant where she placed in the Top 13.

-Early life

-Drennan was born in Panama City, Panama.
-Her father is from the United States and her mother is a Panamanian of Indian ancestry.
-She graduated from the high school at American College in Panama City.
-She said in a press junket that she changed her last name to Drennan because her biological father recognized her.

-Modelling career
+Modeling career

 The start of her modeling career took place when she won the "Chica Chico Modelo" contest in 2008.
-It gave Drennan the chance to work for Physical Modelos, her official modeling agency as of today and to represent Panamá in the Ford Model's Supermodel Of The World 2008.
+It gave Drennan the chance to work for Physical Modelos, her official modeling agency as of today and to represent Panama in the Ford Models' Supermodel of the World 2008.

-In the same year, Keity represented Panama in the Miss Teen America and the Caribbean, making three awards: Miss Teen Photogenic, Miss Teen Model and Third Princess contest.
+In the same year, she represented Panama in the Miss Teen America and the Caribbean, winning three awards: Miss Teen Photogenic, Miss Teen Model and Third Princess contest.

 Pageantry

 Miss Panamá 2011

 Drennan is 5 ft 9 in (1.77 m) tall, and competed in the national beauty pageant Miss Panamá 2011, obtained the title of Virreina Panamá.
 She represented the state of Panamá Centro.